 MRI Scan (Magnetic Resonance Imaging)

 Magnetic resonance imaging (MRI) is a diagnostic tool that uses radio frequencies, magnetic fields, and computers to produce cross-sectional images of the soft tissues in the body.
-These images can be used to aid in the diagnosis of medical conditions.
-MRI does not use ionizing radiation to produce these images.
+The images produced by an MRI exam can be used to aid in the diagnosis of medical conditions.
+The MRI procedure does not use ionizing radiation to produce these images.

 What to Expect During an MRI Exam